xJeris/BC-Kickstarter-Analysis/challenge/README.md

 ## Results

-Based on this analysis, the ideal time of the year to launch a theater campaign on Kickstarter is during the summer months.
-July being the best month overall.
-All funding amounts of $10,000 or less were met more than 50% of the time.
-However, for the greatest chance of success the funding amount should be $5,000 or less.
+Based on this analysis, the ideal time of the year to launch a theater campaign on Kickstarter is during June, and July.
+Those months saw double the number of successful campaigns versus unsuccessful ones.
+All funding amounts of 10,000 or less were met more than 50% of the time.
+However, for the greatest chance of success the funding amount should be 1,000 or less.
 Which was fully funded more than 70% of the time.
+Additional insight could be gained by showing the influence of Kickstarts "Staff Picks", and "Spotlight" features on funding.

+The data used in this analysis only draws from a single crowdfunding source, Kickstarter.
+It treats all currencies as equal in the outcomes based on Goals.

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 - What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?
--